skyylex/skyylex.github.io/_posts/_nsobject-internals-autorelease.md

 **NSObject Internals - `autorelease` and `@autoreleasePool`**

-*I would like to thank my friend Mike Litvinetz, who helped me with the investigation of AutoreleasePool source code*
+*I would like to thank my friend Mike Litvinets, who helped me with the investigation of AutoreleasePool source code*

 **Introduction**